iusenenow/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 ### Class Constructor

-The constructor is a builtin function which allows as to create a blueprint for our object.
+The constructor is a builtin function which allows us to create a blueprint for our object.
 The constructor function starts with a keyword constructor followed by a parenthesis.
 Inside the parenthesis we pass the properties of the object as parameter.
 We use the _this_ keyword to attach the constructor parameters with the class.

 The following Person class constructor has firstName and lastName property.
 These properties are attached to the Person class using _this_ keyword. _This_ refers to the class itself.